COMPLEX REGIONAL PAIN SYNDROME & SSDI

 WHAT IS COMPLEX REGIONAL PAIN SYNDROME?

 Complex Regional Pain Syndrome (CRPS) is a chronic condition that affects millions of people around the world.
 The condition causes severe pain and swelling in the affected area of the body.
 The cause of CRPS is not known, but it is believed to be caused by an abnormal reaction to an injury or trauma.
 Treatment options for CRPS include physical therapy, medications, nerve blocks, and even surgery.
-Understanding this condition can help individuals manage their symptoms and get the treatment they need.
+Understanding this condition can help you manage their symptoms and get the treatment you need.

 CRPS mostly affects people over the age of 18, but it may also affect children, teens, and older adults.
 The condition affects people of all genders.
 Doctors believe that CRPS affects nearly one in every 2,000 people.
 CRPS can affect any part of the body, but normally the pain occurs on the arm or leg.
 CRPS is more likely to occur after a trauma like a crush injury or a burn.
 Other possible triggers include nerve damage, stroke, and diabetes.
-Find out more about how the SSA evaluates pain here.
+Find out more about how the SSA evaluates pain.

 The most important thing to remember is that you can receive benefits for complex regional pain syndrome.
 However, it will be easier for you to go through the Social Security process with the help of an SSD attorney.
 Cannon Disability Law has the legal experience you need in order to win your SSDI and SSI benefits.
 Contact us today.

 SYMPTOMS OF COMPLEX REGIONAL PAIN SYNDROME